Sianoa Smit-McPhee: Career

-After signing to her father's agents, Smit-McPhee secured a role in police drama Blue Heelers as a girl with gender dysphoria.
+After signing to her father's agents, Smit-McPhee secured a role in police drama Blue Heelers as a child with gender dysphoria.
 She had to cut her long hair for the role.
 Shortly after, she won the role of Bree Timmins in the long-running Australian TV series Neighbours, which she played from 2005 to 2007.
 After leaving Neighbours, Smit-McPhee starred in the children's television series As the Bell Rings, which aired on the Disney Channel.
 She also starred in the 2008 short film Hugo, which had its Australian premiere at the Canberra Short Film Festival.
 The film centres on a school girl (Smit-McPhee) who finds a moth-boy and tries to win a science competition with him.

 From 2009 to 2011, Smit-McPhee starred in the HBO series Hung as Darby Drecker.
+It marked her first American television appearance.
+Smit-McPhee had relocated to the United States with her family, while her brother was shooting a feature film, and she was encouraged by her agent to audition for HBO.
+She was the first actor cast in the show.

 Smit-McPhee made her feature film debut in the 2011 American sports film Touchback, alongside Kurt Russell.
 In 2012, she featured in the American Broadcasting Company's television film Firelight, as well as the series It's Always Sunny in Philadelphia.
 The following year, she starred in All Cheerleaders Die, alongside her former Neighbours co-star Caitlin Stasey.
 Smit-McPhee and her husband also wrote and produced the song "Take a Bite of My Heart", which was featured in the film and performed by her.
 In 2014, she guested in an episode of Criminal Minds, and appeared in the thriller film Mall.

 After living in Los Angeles for around ten years, Smit-McPhee moved back to Australia to launch her music career.
 She played at the Adelaide Fringe in March 2017.
 She also appeared in The Kettering Incident, which was filmed in Tasmania, and the 2016 feature film Fallen.